profydev/reddit-timer-pierrelstan/README.md

 \
 &nbsp;
 ##  If I  had more time
-- This is the changes I would implement to the app:
+- There are the changes I would implement to the app:

   1. Highlights for cells containing posts with deleted author
   2. Make the app responsive on all devices